 Committing the most excessive part of the deed had been simple.
 As she’d learned from her preparatory research and casual questioning of townsfolk, there were only three people whom Tyler Lamm spent time with as more than business associates.
 On half the nights of the week, most of them would gather and play poker or go fishing on the lake.
 It had taken a little searching, but she’d eventually come up with addresses and places of businesses for each.
 They would serve as appetizers and little more.

 Finally was the residence of Tyler Lamm.
 The grisliest work of the evening was over in a crimson blur.
-Tyler’s wife–whose name Lena did not even know–tried to save the children, but nobody could run from Lena now.
+Tyler’s wife—whose name Lena did not even know—tried to save the children, but nobody could run from Lena now.
 She was one with the anger and hatred, and cut apart each of her victims as if they were Tyler himself.
-She would not allow the thought that she was no better than him to derail her revenge now; her life had one purpose and one purpose alone, and there was no revenge more perfect than the resplendent carnage of massacring every single person Tyler had ever cared for.
+She would not let the thought that she was no better than him stop her now; her life had one purpose and one purpose alone, and there was no revenge more perfect than the resplendent carnage of massacring every single person Tyler cared for.
 When she was finished, the four bodies littered the floor of the master bedroom, and a lake of blood soaked the carpet completely through.

 All that remained was to wait.

 Tyler returned home just after ten.
 He came in the door muttering, face red and glowing with the dizzying sparkle of inebriation.
 Lena imagined him calling his buddies before hitting the bar, wondering why none of them had picked up.
 She was content to sit there in the shadows of the living room, watching, and allow him a final moment of blissful ignorance before she took her final prize.